Transport, Access & Logistics

 Delivery and Service Access

-provide space for safe manouvering of larger vehicles and to allow vehicles to pass if required.
-The diagrams below demonstrate how the changed layout will allow large vehicles to safely turn, away from the main pedestrian flows, omitting the need to drive backward along the service road as is currently the case.
+The current layout of the area between the Department of Pharmacology and the CTL Building is being changed, with two trees removed to provide space for the safe manoeuvering of larger vehicles and to allow vehicles to pass if required.
+The diagrams below demonstrate how the changed layout allows large vehicles to safely turn, away from the main pedestrian flows, avoiding the need for drivers to reverse along the service road.

-Service access is arranged along the west facade:
+Service access is arranged along the west façade:

 1. Building Services Enterance